maciek1839/go-playground/INTERVIEW.md

   - Golang is optimized for concurrency and works well at scale.
   - Golang is often considered more readable than other languages due to a single standard code format.
   - Automatic garbage collection is notably more efficient than Java or Python because it executes concurrently alongside the program.
+  - You can get an efficient performance like C and C++, good concurrency handling like Java.
 - What are string literals?
   - A string literal represents a string constant obtained from concatenating a sequence of characters.
 There are two forms: raw string literals and interpreted string literals.
   - Raw string literals are character sequences between back quotes, as in `foo`.
 Within the quotes, any character may appear except back quote.
 The value of a raw string literal is the string composed of the uninterpreted (implicitly UTF-8-encoded) characters between the quotes.